 If you expect your family members to disagree about how your assets are divided after your death, a revocable trust may be a good option for you.
 A trust gives you control over how your money and property is passed down to your heirs.
 It also gives your family a layer of privacy because assets that are included in a trust do not go through probate court.

 Preparing for death is rarely a pleasant task.
 However, by setting up a clear plan while you are alive, you can help make it easier for your family after you are gone.
-By working with an estate planning Attorney Glen Cove NY residents trust, such as The Law Offices of Peter Morra, you can set up a legally enforceable plan for the distribution of your assets to your family members or other loved ones.
+By working with an estate planning Attorney Glen Cove NY residents trust, such as Business Name, you can set up a legally enforceable plan for the distribution of your assets to your family members or other loved ones.